 Some call numbers will include lines at the bottom to describe the volume, issue or part of the larger publication.
 These are shelved in alphabetical or numerical order, whichever is used.
 The following example is in correct order:

 The University of Michigan Library has cataloged a few books using another coding system: the Dewey Decimal system.
 (Many public libraries use the Dewey system for assigning shelf locations for books.)
 The Dewey system divides subjects into ten main groups.
-The Hatcher Library uses the Dewey system for some works in literature (800s), found on the third and sixth floors of the south building.
+The Hatcher Library uses the Dewey system for some works (mostly in literature), found on the third (800-899) and sixth floors (350) of the south building.

 Those call numbers are also sorted line by line, like LC call numbers.
 The first line is sorted by whole number, and the second line is sorted by letter and then by decimal number.
 They are then sorted by letter, if applicable, and finally by edition (which is indicated by publication date).
 The following Dewey numbers are in the correct order:

-When searching the catalog you may encounter other items like DVDs, maps, microforms, and dissertations, which will likely use other forms of call numbers or unique shelf addresses.
-For example, a DVD located in the Askwith Media Library might have a call number like this: VIDEO-D 30732-D. An historical newspaper on microfilm might have a call number like this: FILM X979.
+When searching the library catalog you may encounter records for other items like DVDs, maps, microforms, dissertations, and manuscripts, which will likely use other forms of call numbers or unique shelf addresses.
+For example, a DVD located in the Askwith Media Library might have a call number like this: VIDEO-D 80644-D - H70667.
+A map in our collections might use a call number such as: NEW MEXICO TO 1939.
+An historical newspaper on microfilm might have a call number like this: FILM X979.
+Manuscript collections housed in the Special Collections Research Center might display a call number such as ALTMOV-3233.

 For more information about call numbers for non-book items found in the catalog, ask at any library service desk, or Ask a Librarian.